A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Conclusion and Outlook

 In closing, we would like to remark that our study is the first-ever known case of the development of a model-selection framework in hadron physics.
 The concept of model selection is mostly used in the fields of statistics and machine learning, wherein the most appropriate model is often selected among a set of candidates following some measure or criteria.
 This is done to obtain the best model that accurately explains experimental data while providing reliable predictions \cite{Zucchini200041}.
 In our case, we have developed a framework that can select the most favorable mechanism to interpret a measured enhancement, while eliminating those misleading ones.
 For instance, the pole-based interpretation was selected as the most likely origin of the $P_\psi^N(4312)^+$ signal by the trained DNN.
 Consequently, the triangle singularity interpretation was then ruled out for this state.
 It must be noted that model selection is only suggestive in nature and never completely confirmatory \cite{Ding8498082}.
 Hence, it still demands supporting studies that can provide in-depth analyses and reasonable conclusions.
 Although our model-selection framework is currently limited to the chosen mechanisms used to train the DNN, its effective demonstration proves that it can serve as a valuable tool in hadron physics for classifying exotic hadron candidates.
-The novel framework can be extended to include more theoretical models and potentials used in hadron spectroscopy.
-Exotic hadrons may then be analyzed using this framework in order to gain intuition on the origin of their signals.
+The novel framework offers an alternative approach to studying line shapes and supplements the standard fitting methods.
+It can be extended to include more theoretical models and potentials used in hadron spectroscopy.
+Exotic hadrons may then be analyzed using this framework in order to gain stronger intuition on the origin of their signals.

 \onecolumngrid